 Believe it or not, one way to work from home productively is to dive into your to-do list as soon as you wake up.
 Simply getting a project started first thing in the morning can be the key to making progress on it gradually throughout the day.
 Otherwise, you'll prolong breakfast and let the morning sluggishness wear away your motivation.

-"When I work from home, I wake up, put on a pot of coffee, and start working immediately -- much earlier normal working hours.
+Lindsay Kolowich says, "When I work from home, I wake up, put on a pot of coffee, and start working immediately — much earlier than normal working hours.
 I only start making breakfast once I've hit a wall or need a break.
 I'm a morning person and find I can get a ton done in the early morning hours, so this works really well for me."

 2. Pretend like you are going into the office.

-The mental association you make between work and an office can make you more productive, and there's no reason that feeling should be lost when telecommuting.
+The mental association you make between work and an office can make you more productive, and there's no reason that feeling should be lost when working remotely.

 3. Structure your day like you would in the office.

-To stay on schedule, segment what you'll do and when over the course of the day.
+To stay on schedule, segment what you'll do and when for the day.
 If you have an online calendar, create personal events and reminders that tell you when to shift gears and start on new tasks.
 Google Calendar makes this easy.

 "Are mornings for writing while you're in the office?
 Use the same schedule at home.
-While you probably will get tasks done faster at home than at work, this structure will help keep you focused and productive."
+This structure will help keep you focused and productive." - Ginny Mineo

 Just because you're not working at an office doesn't mean you can't, well, have an office.
-Rather than cooping yourself up in your room or on the couch -- spaces that are associated with leisure time -- dedicate a specific room or surface in your home to work.
+Rather than cooping yourself up in your room or on the couch in the living room — spaces associated with leisure time — dedicate a specific room or surface in your home to working remotely.

-"Have a place you go specifically to work.
-It could be a certain table, chair, local coffee shop -- some place that's consistently your 'work space.'
+CEO, Sam Mallikarjunan says, "Have a place you go specifically to work.
+It could be a certain table, chair, local coffee shop — some place that's consistently your 'workspace.'
 It helps you get into the right frame of mind."

 5. Don't stay at home.

 Is your home office just not getting it done for you?
-Take telecommuting a step further and get out of the house.
+Take your work-from-home life a step further and get out of the house.
 Coffee shops, libraries, public lounges, and similar Wi-Fi-enabled spaces can help you simulate the energy of an office so you can stay productive even when you don't sit in an official workplace.

-"I get out of my home to work, and go to a Starbucks, Dunkin' Donuts, or other WiFi enabled establishment with actual tables, chairs, and people.
-It helps simulate the work environment for me -- white noise, chatter, that kind of thing -- that usually helps me work better than utter silence.
-It also removes the distractions I typically have at home like the urge to finally actually clean my room, do laundry, or watch TV.
+Content marketer, Corey Wainwright, comments, "I get out of my home to work and go to an establishment with actual tables, chairs, and people.
+It helps simulate the work environment and removes the distractions I typically have at home, like the urge to finally clean my room, do laundry, or watch TV. "

-6. Make it harder for yourself to mess around on social media.
+6. Make it harder to use social media.

-Social media is designed to make it easy for you to open and browse quickly.
-At work, though, this convenience can be the detriment of your productivity.
+Social media is designed to make it easy for us to open and browse quickly.
+As remote workers, though, this convenience can be the detriment of our productivity.

-"I remove all social networks from my toolbar bookmarks.
-Even if I don't mean to browse them, some uncontrollable impulse subconsciously clicks on them when I experience downtime.
-You can get sucked in without knowing it (or even intending to), so eliminating the gateway to those networks keeps me on track."
+Alec Biedrzycki, product marketer at AirTable, says, "I remove all social networks from my toolbar bookmarks... you can get sucked in without knowing it, so eliminating the gateway to those networks keeps me on track."